department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 ### Problems to solve

 * Contractors can't direct the work of other contractors.
-* Need to minimize disruption of internal contractors (who are doing other PI work).
+* Need to minimize disruption of internal contractors (who are doing other program work).
 * Need to minimize the amount of time DSVA Product Managers spend with autonomous VA contractors.